-2 Risk-based support for certification process in MEDINA
+2 Risk-based Support for the Certification Process in MEDINA

 This section explains when and how risk assessment contributes to the delivery of the main goal of MEDINA.
-It is dedicated to the brief, high level description in order to set up a clear vision of the position of the risk assessment in scope of the project, leaving the related technical details to Section 5.
+It is dedicated to the brief, high level description in order to set up a clear vision of the position of the risk assessment in scope of the project, leaving the related technical details to Sections 4 and 5.